-Note that both IF-TNCCS and IF-M are relevant not only to Trusted Network Connections, but to the larger TCG requirements around platform management.
+Note that both IF-TNCCS and IF-M are relevant not only to Trusted Network Communications, but to the larger TCG requirements around platform management.
+TNC provides IF-M protocol bindings for TLV[31].

 3.7.5 Network Authorization Transport Protocol (IF-T)